ElrikGroupCo/docs-flightsayer/flight_status.md

 # Flightsayer Flights API

 Flightsayer's flights API allows consumers to view the flight status for specific flights.
+Before we outline the API documentation, we start with a few example of common queries that you may want to make.

-The api lives at `https://api.flightsayer.com`, so to obtain flightstatus for flight `9K1037BOSSLK1606102040`, do:
+To obtain flightstatus for a specific flight `9K1037BOSSLK1606102040`, do:

 ```
 #!curl